Thomas F. Rattigan Professor

 - Ed., with Amy Boesky, Form and Reform in Renaissance England: Essays in Honor of Barbara Kiefer Lewalski (Newark: University of Delaware Press, 2000).

-- “Surface, Depth, and the Spatial Imaginary: A Cognitive Reading of The Political Unconscious,” forthcoming in Representations, fall 2009.
+- “Surface, Depth, and the Spatial Imaginary: A Cognitive Reading of The Political Unconscious,” Representations, fall 2009.

-- “Analogy, Metaphor and the New Science: Cognitive Science and Early Modern Epistemology,” forthcoming in Lisa Zunshine, ed., Introduction to Cognitive Cultural Studies (Baltimore: Johns Hopkins University Press).
+- “Analogy, Metaphor and the New Science: Cognitive Science and Early Modern Epistemology,” Lisa Zunshine, ed., Introduction to Cognitive Cultural Studies (Baltimore: Johns Hopkins University Press).

 - “The Materiality of the Scholarly Text,” Diana Henderson, ed., Alternative Shakespeares Three (London: Routledge, 2008), pp. 221-242.